D4rK7355608/D4rK7355608/README.md

 - ╚══╩═╩═╩═╩═╩╩╩╩═╝

-# Hello, I'm D4rK and I make Android apps open source and free for everyone.
+# Hello, I'm D4rK and I make Android apps, open source and free to use for everyone.

 💡 &nbsp;I like to make Android apps with simple design inspired by Google.\
 ✍️ &nbsp;Constantly learning to make design more simplisic.\